paulci/cloud-solutions/aws/autoscaling-cicd-agents/README.md

 ## Notes:
 - Workflow is triggered if queue count is consistently above baseline or service count is consistently above baseline
-- Supports multiple agent queues, configurable by <>
+- Supports multiple agent queues, configurable by json files in [config directory](src/ado_queue_function/config/)
 - Max service count influenced by licenses held for self-hosted agents in Azure DevOps <insert links to dock>
 - Agents are immutable and will terminate after each execution
 - On scale-in, attempts are made to ensure no running jobs are terminated

 ## Future
-- Queue Config managed in DynamoDB rather than flat file
+- Queue Config managed in DynamoDB rather than flat files
 - Exceptions for Queue API call result in SNS alert
+- Architecture for shared-services implementation - Using VPC Interface Endpoints and NAT gateways in a shared VPC

 ## Requirements